diparktech/alx-zero_day/README.md

-my first edit of readme on Alx
+my first edit of readme on Alx.